 One summer I did go to day camp.
 It wasn’t like the day camps I had gone to in past summers which took place in my city school.
 This time we got in big yellow school buses and actually went outside the city to a camp every day for a week (or 2).
 We didn’t sleep there.
 We returned home at the end of the day.
 I don’t remember too much about the camp except we were all put it to teams and we had First Nations names.
 I remember building a lean-to.

 One day when we were climbing back onto our yellow busses at the end of the day I heard a girl yell out the window.
-She said,

 I looked at who she was talking to and saw a beautiful girl with long, golden hair.
 I had a cousin named Christine and thought it was a pretty name but I had never heard Justine before.
 I thought it was the most beautiful name I’d ever heard.